Mission: To prepare and inspire young people for the fast-changing world of work.

 Students are encouraged to use the careers section of the School Library and ICT packages to help with research for career paths and courses in further and higher education.

-If you would like to discuss careers options or work experience in more detail contact Mrs Town or Mrs Rainbow at school.
+If you would like to discuss careers options or work experience in more detail contact our Careers Leader Mrs Town.
 We would be particularly pleased to hear from any parent or family member, who would be interested in coming into school to talk to students about their own business, career path or could help with interview technique.